tito-arch/BABC-2/content/posts/new-macbook-pro-14-16-overview-specs-96-gb-ram.md

 +++
 # The Moore's Law:

 Moore's Law is a prediction made by **Gordon Moore**, the co-founder of Intel, in 1965 **_that the number of transistors on a microchip would double approximately every 18-24 months,_** this period is approximately 2 years.
-This prediction has been observed to hold true over the years, leading to a rapid increase in the power and efficiency of computer processors.
+This prediction has been observed to hold truth over the years, leading to a rapid increase in the power and efficiency of computer processors.
 In real life, this same law is seen in the formation of a baby.
 In 9 months two small cells combine to form billions of complex cells to form a human baby, they keep doubling each month as the baby grows. **Evolution.**

 ## 6x faster than the Intel-based Macbook